Secure Your Users' Identity

 What if Sia no longer trusts a location?
 Simple.
 She swipes left.
 She can clear all trusted locations at once by selecting and then Clear Trusted Locations.

-Sometimes the automated verification doesn’t work, like when the data connection drops off.
+Sometimes an automated verification may not work, like when the data connection drops off.
 Not a problem.
-Sia just types in the code that Salesforce Authenticator displays.
+Sia just types in the TOTP code that Salesforce Authenticator displays.

 Want to restrict users’ automated verifications to trusted IP addresses only, such as your corporate network?
 Or prevent them entirely?
 You can.
 When logged in as an admin, go to your org's Session Settings and change what’s allowed.